 Rachel Carson Prize

-For a book length work of social or political relevance in the area of science and technology studies.
+The Rachel Carson Prize is awarded for a book length work of social or political relevance in the area of science and technology studies.
 Nominations that provide a new perspective, or a feminist or minority voice, are especially encouraged.
 The author(s) receive(s) an engraved plaque and cash prize.

 "Science and technology studies" is an interdisciplinary field, so the range of eligible books is very broad.
 It includes, but is not limited to, the disciplines of sociology, anthropology, history, philosophy, political science, economics, education, geography, and psychology as well as works combining or outside of the traditional academic disciplines.
 It includes studies of knowledge, policy, government, R&D, the uses of expertise, feminist and gender studies, technological controversies, technology transfer, rhetorical and literary analyses, and studies of specific technologies.
 Further, it includes works addressing science and technology for the public and for educational audiences.
 The main criterion is that the substantive content of the work be framed by a social science or humanities perspective of science and/or technology and, in the case of the Carson Prize, that the book also has social or political relevance.